Professor Arwyn Tomos Jones

 I am very active in public engagement in science, and have gained funding from both the Wellcome Trust and EPSRC to set up large public engagement activities.
 I regularly contribute to BBC, S4C and Radio Cymru news programmes and am also engaged in discussing other aspects of science on TV and radio.
 I also visit local schools and colleges to showcase science.
 Here are some outreach highlights:

-- Bouncing brain at this years National Eisteddfod, August 2016
+- Bouncing brain at the National Eisteddfod of Wales, August 2016

 - STEM day students visit Pharmacy, May 2016

 - Cancer Research Open Day, Cardiff University, October 2015